Old Second Bancorp (OSBC)

 AI Analysis | Feedback

-Old Second Bancorp (OSBC) is expected to drive future revenue growth over the next 2-3 years through several key initiatives:
+Old Second Bancorp (OSBC) is expected to drive future revenue growth over the next 2-3 years through a combination of strategic acquisitions, organic loan expansion, enhanced digital banking services, and the continued growth of its wealth management and non-interest income streams.

 AI Analysis | Feedback